BLOCKING UNWANTED CALLS & TEXTS

 EE can change your number - this usually only takes a few hours and is often the easiest and quickest way of stopping these calls.

-- You can go directly to the police to make a complaint if you already have the number of the caller.
+You can go directly to the police to make a complaint if you already have the number of the caller.
+And even if the number is withheld, the police may be able to trace where the number is coming from.

 4G in more places than any other network